COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Conclusion

-If the compliance issues following a full importation are incompatible and unmanageable or the liability too big a risk, all EU outsiders have the option to choose the TA procedure, where non-business use is unrestricted, thus not an issue.
+If compliance issues following a full importation are incompatible and unmanageable, or the liability too big a risk, all EU outsiders have the option to choose the TA procedure, where non-business use is unrestricted, thus not an issue.
 Therefore, we always recommend that EU outsiders use the TA procedure whenever possible, as the consequences mentioned above only relate to the full importation method.

 How can we help?